Darcy L. Harris, RN, RSW, PhD, FT

 The Three-Circle Model: Threat, Drive, and Soothing (23 mins)

 Self-Compassion: Applications in Grief and Loss (29 mins)

 Case study analysis for use with the Three-Circle model of emotion regulation;

 Self Compassion Scale, with scoring instructions and resources;

 Guided meditation for compassion cultivation in daily life; and

-Rubrics for brief reflective writing that, upon completion, confers credit of 1 Technique Module leading to Certification in Grief Therapy as Meaning Reconstruction or Certification in Grief Therapy for Non-Death Losses (3 hours total activity, including 2-hour webinar and approximately 1-hour reflection).
+The Responsive Journal that, upon completion and return, confers 1 credit of Technique Module leading to Certification in Grief Therapy as Meaning Reconstruction or Certification in Grief Therapy for Non-Death Losses.

 GRIEF TRAINING FACULTY